 To apply for a Green Lab Incentives Fund, the participating laboratory must also submit for certification by the Incentives Fund deadline.
 Please see the "How to Participate" section above for details of certification and funding applications.

-To apply for a General Sustainability Incentives Fund, visit the General Incentives Fund website for details.
+To apply for a General Sustainability and Social Justice Incentives Fund, visit the General Incentives Fund website for details.

 To apply for a Green Office Incentives Fund, the participating office must also submit for certification by the Incentives Fund deadline.
 Visit the Green Offices at Emory web page for instructions, application materials, and a list of past funded projects.